 Tipping at Shops

-No matter you are looking for some cosmetics, clothes, or a lawn tool, shop staff, is always ready to help you for free.
+No matter you are looking for some cosmetics, clothes, or a lawn tool, or food in grocery stores, shop staff, is always ready to help you for free.
 So, tipping is not required.

 Tipping at Restaurants